 The justification for the amendment and a detailed explanation of the amendment is required.
 If insufficient details are provided, the amendment will not be reviewed.
 If the amendment will impact on the type or frequency of service provided by any supporting departments at Peter Mac then a Supporting Department signoff will also be required.

-The Principal Investigator (PI) is responsible for submitting the amendment for ethical review.
+The Principal Investigator (PI) or delegate is responsible for submitting the amendment for governance review.
 The Principal Investigator will be advised of the outcome of the review and any further queries or requirements.

 Submission due dates